 Ann Landers used to say if you had to choose between a dog (or cat) and a person choose the one with the most legs!

 I had a cat, now deceased, who HATED my new boyfriend.
 Well, guess what, the cat was totally right.
 He seemed like a nice young man and he turned out to be a very unstabile person.
-The cat and I were together 14 years.
-4 months with the boyfriend was more than enough!
-Take a deep breath and move on!
-(From a happily married mom.)

 I'm pretty sure there are laws against abusing animals.
 Get rid of the boyfriend.